awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 ### 1.2 Deploy the infrastructure in two AWS Regions using an AWS CloudFormation template

 You will deploy the infrastructure for two Amazon S3 buckets.
 Since these will be in two different regions, you will need to create an AWS CloudFormation stack in each region.
+You will use the same CloudFormation template for both regions.

-1. Download the [_s3_bucket.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability\200_Bidirectional_Replication_for_S3\Code\CloudFormation/s3_bucket.yaml) CloudFormation template
+* Download the [_s3_bucket.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/200_Bidirectional_Replication_for_S3/Code/CloudFormation/s3_bucket.yaml) CloudFormation template

 #### 1.2.1 Deploy _east_ S3 bucket